kristen-hallas/UTRGV-FronteraHacks23-Dash/README.md

 * Dash

 ## Navigating this repo
-* `exploring-v1.ipynb` is an introductory guided walkthrough to using pandas dataframes and making plotly plots
+* `exploring-v1.ipynb` is an introductory guide to using pandas dataframes and making plotly plots
 * `exploring-v2.ipynb` contains a bunch more plot examples, including examples with timeseries data
 * `/app/` folder is where the Dash app and assets can be accessed and modified as you see fit
 * `Frontera Hacks.pdf` contains my workshop slides

-Thanks for reading :)
+Thanks for reading :) feel free to download this whole repo, and have fun!